PostGuitarist/availi/README.md

 Availi is a meeting scheduling application that allows users to create meetings, add participants, and check availability.
 It uses a PostgreSQL database hosted on Neon and provides a RESTful API for interaction.

-**This project was made in part to test the UI design capabilities of Vercel's v0, for initial design testing for small components in [SwiftSeg](https://github.com/swiftseg).
+**This project was made partly to test the UI design capabilities of Vercel's v0, for initial design testing for small components in [SwiftSeg](https://github.com/swiftseg).
 Only ~15% of the UI design was made by v0.**

 ## Tech Stack
 - Next.js 15 - React 19